kirandroid0/ev_digital_twin/docs/PHYSICS.md

 ---

-## 8. The battery, paying attention to itself
+## 8. The battery

 Current isn't just the load from driving.
-There's always a baseline hum — electronics that never sleep:
+Electronics in the car never sleep.

 ```
 current = quiescent_current + (throttle*0.8 + speed*0.15) + regen_current + noise